finlaysawyer/discord-uptime/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Discord Uptime is a Discord bot that allows you to monitor the uptime of services using ICMP ping, tcp and http requests.
 There are also commands avaliable to make manual requests.
-Built using discord.py, ping3 and aiohttp.
+Built using discord.py, aioping and aiohttp.

 ## Installation
 **Requires Python 3.8+**